hannahbernal02/Project2/README.md

 # EGR327 REST API Project with MySQL

 This project is a part of my Software Construction Course.
 Using REST API, Spring Services, and a SQL database, it is then deployed through the Google Cloud Platform.
-Platform services to get, add, update, and delete vehicles from the created vehicle inventory.
+Platform services to get, add, update, and delete vehicles from the created vehicle inventory (using the basics functions of CRUD).

 The project relies on the DAO (Data Access Object) which allows the Java code of the project interact with the SQL database with persist and merge methods for corresponding HTTP requests.